rmetcalf9/PasswordManPro_CLI/README.md

 Python and pip must be installed on the machine you wish to use.

  1. Create a API user in [Password Manager Pro](https://www.manageengine.com/products/passwordmanagerpro/help/restapi.html)
- 2. Set the PASSMANCLI_APIKEY enviroment variable based on the user
+ 2. Set the PASSMANCLI_APIKEY enviroment variable based on the user (Alternativly set PASSMANCLI_APIKEYFILE if you wish to load the key from a file)
  3. Set the PASSMANCLI_URL enviroment variable based on your install of password manager pro
  4. Install utility (pip3 install PasswordManPro_CLI